 - i.
 The base amount for a donation from the Donations Fund is \$250.
-Donations of this amount will be decided upon at the Executive level.
-The Executive must disclose all donations at the next GMM.
+Donations of this amount will be decided upon at the Executive Committee level.
+The Executive Committee must disclose all donations at the next General Membership Meeting (GMM).
 Donations greater than \$250 must be approved with 2/3 majority vote at the next GMM with proper notice. - ii.
 The base amount for a donation from the Solidarity Fund is \$250.
-Donations of this amount can be made by the Executive, and then disclosed at the next GMM.
+Donations of this amount can be made by the Executive committee, and then disclosed at the next General Membership Meeting (GMM).
 Donation amounts in excess of \$250 must be approved at a GMM.
 The membership may increase the amount following prior donations procedures (notification of donation request prior to voting on the request), and donations from the Solidarity Fund will not exceed \$1000 without a vote with a 2/3 majority of the members present at the GMM.
-The Secretary-Treasurer (or delegate) shall inform the membership, prior to voting, on the status of the budget line, should the donation in question be approved.
+The Secretary-Treasurer (or her delegate) shall inform the membership, prior to voting, on the status of the budget line, should the donation in question be approved.